Mission Viejo, California Therapists

 Mission Viejo has other positive traits as well.
 The crime rate is significantly lower than most cities in the United States.
-In fact, Mission Viejo appears perennially on list of the top 100 safest cities in the country as compiled by City-Data.com.
+Mission Viejo appears perennially on the list of the top 100 safest cities in the country as compiled by City-Data.com.
 The climate is pleasant with very little rain and temperatures rarely reach above 70 degrees Fahrenheit.

-This is also a community with many of resources to help residents stay well in terms of their physical and mental health.
+This is also a community with many resources to help residents stay well in terms of their physical and mental health.
 Eleven hospitals provide varying levels of service, and many outpatient clinics are available in every section of the city.
-Approximately 78 percent of Mission Viejo residents are covered by some form of health insurance, most through a plan offered by an employer.
+Approximately 78% of Mission Viejo residents are covered by some form of health insurance, most through a plan offered by an employer.
 For children, schools in Orange County offer early intervention for physical and mental illnesses through school health clinics and school counselors.

 Mental Health Needs in Mission Viejo

-The California Health Interview Survey of 2014 found that 55.3 percent of surveyed adults living in Orange County, of which Mission Viejo is a part, said they had experienced a time when they needed help with a mental health condition.
+The California Health Interview Survey of 2014 found that 55.3% of surveyed adults living in Orange County, of which Mission Viejo is a part, said they had experienced a time when they needed help with a mental health condition.
 However, that same population indicated they had either looked for help and not found it or they had not sought out any form of treatment.
 Some of the reasons given for the lack of treatment were:

-- An older population, many of whom don’t believe in the concept of mental health itself or in the concept of mental illness as a treatable problem.
+- An older population, many of whom don’t believe in the concept of mental health itself or the concept of mental illness as a treatable problem.